It was Ed, my son-in-law, who came accusing.

-Maybe I wasn’t looking closely enough at Douglas and Audrey.
+I wasn’t looking closely at Douglas and Audrey.
 Yet I also believed that doing so was intrusive, having simultaneously wanted my own, often absent, mother’s care and resented her gaze.

 “Why can’t she leave off?” had been a regular thought, especially if she noted my spots.

-Douglas was already putting me subterranean before the marriage eruption.
-Though younger Audrey had barely begun to find me irritating.
+Douglas was already putting me subterranean before the marriage eruption, though the younger Audrey had barely begun to find me irritating.